 - Database (Takata et al. in prep)

-- On-site reduction system (Furusawa et al. in prep)
+- On-site reduction system (Furusawa et al.)

 - Photometric redshift (Tanaka et al.)

 As the processing pipeline is built with LSST software and also our calibration is performed against Pan-STARRS, these surveys should be referenced , too: